OdionAkhes/oogleHomepageReact/README.md

 FooterLinks

 To demonstrate the use of states, I would add a state to the SearchBar Component that stores the search keyword entered by the user.
 Then, I would add an event listener to the input field that updates the state with the current value of the input field every time the user types something.
-Finally, I would add an event listener to the search button and/or the 'Enter' key that displays the search keyword directly under the SearchBar Component
+Finally, I would add an event listener to the search button and/or the 'Enter' key that displays the search keyword directly under the SearchBar Component# oogleHomepageReact